 - 17. On 31 May 2022, the Court of Appeals by Decision [PN1 no. 704/2022] rejected as ungrounded the Applicant's appeal and upheld the Decision [2022:19820] of the Basic Court of 17 May 2022. - 18.
-In the reasoning of its decision, the Court of Appeals emphasized that based on the submitted evidence, there is reasonable suspicion that the Applicant committed a criminal offense because "based on a previous agreement with the accused [B.N], he registered on his plot [...], which were given as a gift to the accused [B.N] in order to secure construction permits in contradiction with the law on construction and the law on the national park "Shar 2" as well as the national park "Shar". - 19.
-The Court of Appeals further stated that there is a legal basis for the extension of detention on remand in accordance with Article 187 of the CPCRK because the "accused", if they were at liberty, "could influence each other as accomplices or influence on [...] several of them [who] are on the run, [...] as well as the danger of influencing [...] forty (40) witnesses".Furthermore, the Court of Appeals assessed that the Basic Court correctly determined that there is a legal basis according to Article 187, paragraph 1, sub-paragraphs 1.1 and 1.2, item 1.2.3 of the CPCRK, taking into account the manner in which the defendants committed the criminal offense by abusing their official position , namely, by receiving and giving larger amounts of money in the form of bribes, which represents a general danger of repeating the criminal act. - 20.
-On 21 June 2022, the Applicant submitted his referral to the Court challenging the Decision [2022:19820] of the Basic Court of 17 May 2022 and the Decision [PN1 no. 704/2022] of the Court of Appeals of 31 May 2022.
+In the reasoning of its decision of the Court of Appeals of 31 May 2022, which emphasized that based on the submitted evidence, there is reasonable suspicion that the Applicant committed a criminal offense because "based on the agreement received the amount of €80,000 from the investor [L.D.], in order to hand it over to [B.N.], in order to provide the investor with six permits in agreement with the defendant [B.N.] and to cover the actions of the defendant [B.N.], for the construction of a house in his name, but they are actually cottages [B.N.] in contradiction with the Law on construction and the Law on the national park "Sharri 2" as well as the national park "Sharri". - 19.
+The Court of Appeals further stated that there is a legal basis for the extension of detention on remand in accordance with Article 187 of the CPCRK because the "accused", if they were at liberty, "could influence each other as accomplices or influence on [...] several of them [who] are on the run, [...] as well as the danger of influencing [...] forty (40) witnesses".
+Furthermore, the Court of Appeals assessed that the Basic Court correctly determined that there is a legal basis according to Article 187, paragraph 1, sub-paragraphs 1.1 and 1.2, item 1.2.3 of the CPCRK, taking into account the manner in which the defendants committed the criminal offense by abusing their official position, namely, by receiving and giving larger amounts of money in the form of bribes, which represents a general danger of repeating the criminal act. - 20.
+On 13 and 21 June 2022, the Applicant supplemented his referral to the Court challenging the Decision [2022:19820] of the Basic Court of 17 May 2022 and the Decision [PN1 no. 704/2022] of the Court of Appeals of 31 May 2022.

-Court proceedings for extension of the detention on remand after the Applicant's referral has been submitted to the Court
+Court proceedings for extension of the detention on remand after the Applicant's referral was submitted to the Court